jalknKlith/jalknKlith/README.md

 - I’m an experienced graphic designer, specializing in motion graphics and video.
-- I hold a Bachelor's Degree in Arts Education from the University of Antioquia.
+- I hold a Bachelor's Degree in Arts Education from the University of Antioquia in Colombia with International recognition in New Zealand NZQA
 - I have worked in Colombia and New Zealand as a freelance graphic designer, signwritter and installator.
 - 🌱 Currently, I'm expanding my skills with programming languages such as Python, R, Java, MySQL, PHP, HTML, CSS and JavaScript.
 - I have advanced proficiency in Illustrator, Photoshop, Premiere, InDesign, and After Effects.